TheArmWar/ArmWar/README.md

 This project aims to build an ESP32 DO IT DEVKIT program that receives instructions from the ArmWar application and controlls the Arm.

-### Project setup
+### Project Setup

-To be able to compile and flash the controller, you will need to install and setup up several dependencies.

-- Arduino IDE
-- Adafruit PWM Servo Driver Library [v3.0.1]
-- ESP32_HTTPS_Server
-- Nanopb

 #### Arduino IDE

-Start by installing the last version of **Arduino IDE**.
-The way you install it is not important.
+To be able to compile and flash the controller, you will need to install the last version of **Arduino IDE**.
+The way you install is not important.
 Simply make sure that you have access to the libraries directory.
 Depending on the way you installed the IDE, the **libraries** directory should be located at: ~/Arduino/libraries.

-Set the card type to `DOIT ESP32 DEVKIT V1`.
+#### Arduino IDE Libraries

+The controller uses the following arduino libraries:

+- Adafruit PWM Servo Driver Library [v3.0.1]
+- Adafruit BusIO [v1.15.0]
+- ESP32_HTTPS_Server [v1.0.0]

+You can install those libraries from the library manager of Arduino IDE

 #### ESP32_HTTPS_Server

+You may encounter an issue while trying to compile the project.
+This compilation error may come from the ESP32_HTTPS_Server library.

+Try to use the following fix if you encounter the issue:

+Modify the file **HTTPConnection.hpp** located at **"~/Arduino/libraries/ESP32_HTTPS_Server/src"**. **Replace** line **9** by the following one.

+> #include <sha/sha_parallel_engine.h>

 This library is used to instantiate an HTTP server.
 Because of new versions of **ESP32** development package of **Arduino IDE**.
 This library do not compile anymore.
-There is a simple fix that consists of modifying the file **HTTPConnection.hpp** located at **"~/Arduino/libraries/ESP32_HTTPS_Server/src"**.
-Replace line **9** by the following one.

-> #include <sha/sha_parallel_engine.h>

-Now, the library should compile without errors.

-#### Nanopb
+#### Wifi Setup

+To be able to connect to wifi with the arm, you must create a "credentials.hpp" file which contains your credentials in the **config** directory.

+An example is provided in the **examples** directory, simply copy it and replace the values with yours.

+## Protocol

+ArmWar is using protobuff to generate its communication protocol.
+This protocol is a way to format data as Json does.
+The protocol definition is located in a simple .proto file in the **protocols** directory.
+With this .proto file, we can generate code for different language to be able to serialize and deserialize data.

+### Controller protocol code

-You have to install Nanopb from https://jpa.kapsi.fi/nanopb/download/.
+To generate the controller code, you have to install Nanopb from https://jpa.kapsi.fi/nanopb/download/.
 Select the latest linux version.
 Then, untar the downloaded directory where ever you want.
-Once this is done, create a new directory called **Nanopb** inside the libraries directory of Arduino IDE.
-Then, the following files should appear on the untar directory:

-- pb.h
-- pb_common.h
-- pb_common.c
-- pb_encode.h
-- pb_encode.c
-- pb_decode.h
-- pb_decode.c

-Copy all these files in the directory you've just created.
-Then, you should add the generator-bin directory of the untar directory to your **PATH**.
+Once this is done, you should add the generator-bin directory of the untar directory to your **PATH**.

+> Nanopb is a lightweight implementation of protobuff for C language.

+### Application protocol code

+The application uses an npm library of protobuff.
+This library allows to generate static code for the protocol.
+(This library is installed when you run npm install)

-### Wifi Setup
+### Generator script

-To be able to connect to wifi with the arm, you must create a "credentials.hpp" file which contains your credentials.
-An example is provided, simply copy it and replace the values with yours.
+We wrote a simple script that generates at the right place the code of our protocol for both application and controller.
+(You must have Nanopb and protobuff from npm installed)

 ### Documentation